 Urine tumor marker tests

-A number of different urine tests look for specific substances released by bladder cancer cells.
+Different urine tests look for specific substances released by bladder cancer cells.
 These tests may be used along with urine cytology to help determine if a person has bladder cancer.
-They include the tests for NMP22 and BTA, the Immunocyt test, and the UroVysion test (discussed in the section, “Can bladder cancer be found early?”).
+They include the tests for NMP22 and BTA, the Immunocyt test, and the UroVysion test (discussed in the section “Can bladder cancer be found early?”).

-A biopsy is the removal of a sample of tissue to see if it is cancer.
-The tissue that is removed is sent to the lab, where it is looked at by a pathologist, a doctor who specializes in diagnosing diseases by examining tissues with a microscope.
+A biopsy is the removal of a small sample of body tissue to see if it is cancer.
+The tissue that is removed is sent to the lab, where it is looked at by a pathologist, a doctor who specializes in diagnosing diseases with lab tests.
 If bladder cancer is suspected, a biopsy is needed to confirm the diagnosis.

 Bladder biopsy samples are most often obtained during cystoscopy.
 A biopsy can show whether cancer is present and what type of bladder cancer it is.
 If bladder cancer is found, two important features are its invasiveness and grade.